I have compiled the most extensive list ever of foods to avoid in pregnancy to serve as a quickie guide to pregnancy food safety.

 - Blue Cheese (Blue cheese dip or dressing).
 Blue cheese, even when pasteurized, has a higher moisture and lower acidity content, providing an easy environment for bacteria to grow.
 Risk: Listeria.

 - Canned/plastic bottle-stored food or drink.
 A lot of canned foods contain BPAs in their packaging which has been linked to higher risk of miscarriage.
 Always look for BPA free products when possible.
 Risk: Miscarriage.

 - Caviar.
-If the caviar is pasteurized, it’s likely A-OK in small amounts, but be sure to check.
+Pasteurized caviar is okay in small amounts.
 Risk: Listeria.

 - Contaminated fish.
 Avoid fish caught from local streams, lakes, and rivers with PCBs (Polychlorinated biphenyls) and look for fresh water fish.
 You can also get information from your local health department about the advisories related to a specific water body.
 Risk: PCBs.